Let the right jobs and recruiters find you...

 A varied role with a welcoming team

-You must have a full driving licence, as you are expected to travel between the North Wales homes
+You must have a full driving licence, as you are expected to travel between the local homes

 Do you believe that some of your best traits are compassion, empathy and friendliness?
 Would you say that you're the type of person who likes to make people smile?
 Would you'd like to work in a job that adds real value to people’s lives and at the same time offers you an actual career and job security?
 If this is how you see yourself, and these are the type things you're looking for, then maybe this could be the right job opportunity for someone just like you.

 At CareTech, we pride ourselves on our friendly, innovative, person-centred, empowering and positive values that we reflect as a company.
 We are seeking candidates who share the same passion for the values as we do, offering a career where you can develop these attributes further.
 Does this sound like you?
 Would you love the opportunity to make a real difference to our Young People’s lives?
 Then we need your support!